-If you use bacon, choose very thick center-cut bacon of good quality.
-Bacon is pork belly, and, as you probably know, is smoked (at least in the United States).
-We tend to use bacon for our spaghetti alla carbonara, because we usually have bacon in the house, and carbonara is nothing if not impulse comfort food.
+If you use American bacon, choose a very thick center-cut of good quality.
+It's pork belly, and, as you probably know, is smoked (at least in the United States).
+We tend to use bacon for our spaghetti alla carbonara, because we usually have it in the house, and carbonara is nothing if not impulse comfort food.

 Protips for this spaghetti carbonara recipe

 If you remember just two things about making spaghetti carbonara, you'll be successful every time.

 - Make sure to start the pasta water and the bacon in a cold pan at the same time.
 (Or, if you know your stove takes forever to boil water, start the water first and drop the spaghetti into the pot at the same time you start cooking the bacon.)
 That way, you'll have starchy hot pasta water and gorgeous al dente spaghetti at the ready to add to the bacon and eggs.